Save the Date for 87th Forest Festival

 Volunteers

 The Mountain State Forest Festival is dependent on a solid volunteer base to plan, coordinate and execute each of our many different events.
 We are so very grateful for the thousands of volunteers, who throughout our decades of festival celebrations, made us what we are today.
 We can find a place for everyone who has the desire to be a part of one of West Virginia’s oldest and largest festivals.
 Throughout the years of our traditions and new beginnings, the volunteers have worked together as a team representing Randolph County and the City of Elkins.
+If you are interested in becoming a volunteer, please reach out to the Forest Festival Office.